unframed/JSONModel.php/README.md

 ?>
 ~~~

-This demonstrate the use one `select` and many atomic `replace`, but there is a better way to update databases.
+Note the type of `$task`: it is a plain associative array.

+Both `insert` and `replace` functions accepts associative arrays as their first `$message` argument

+A `JSONModel` does not requires another class to function, boxing and unboxing is left to be defined by the extension classes, eventually.

 ### Count and Column

+The sources above demonstrate the use one `select` and many atomic `replace`, but there is a better way to update databases.

 We could have written the same function more efficiently, using `count`, `column` and `update` :